Via Giovanni Boccaccio

 Giovanni Andornino | University of Torino and Torino World Affairs Institute (T.wai)

-Over the first two days of activities, participants will be exposed to a variety of perspectives on China’s latest cycle of domestic reforms, their impact on world trade, regional and global macro-economic stability, and international development.
-Beijing’s increasingly proactive economic, foreign and security policies will be examined in the context of the ’One Belt, One Road’ initiative and President Xi Jinping’s signature proposition to enhance Eurasian connectivity and foster growth, as well as in the context of the China 2025 programme.
+Over the first two days of training participants will be exposed to a variety of perspectives on the strategic outcomes of the 19th Congress of the Chinese Communist Party, as well as on Beijing’s evolving foreign policy, and the latest cycle of domestic reforms envisaged to adjust China to a ‘new normal’ phase of growth.
+This will include their impact on world trade, on regional and global macro-economic stability, and on international development.
+The increasingly ambitious economic, foreign and security policies pursued by the Chinese government will be examined in the context of the ‘One Belt, One Road’ initiative and the ‘Made in China 2025’ programme, President Xi Jinping’s signature propositions to enhance Eurasian connectivity and achieve the ‘Chinese dream’ of national rejuvenation.

-The executive training then culminates in a half-day scenario-building exercise.
-Participants are led to identify and assess relevant macro-variables, isolating megatrends and critical uncertainties in order to articulate alternative ’futures’ and discuss appropriate policies to steer from the ‘official future’ to the preferred scenario.
-All speakers join in the exercise to maximise the learning impact and ensure that the different viewpoints are represented.
+In order to maximise the applied nature of this learning experience, the Executive Training Seminar then culminates in a half-day scenario-building exercise.
+In a very interactive session, participants identify and assess relevant macro-variables, isolate megatrends and critical uncertainties, articulate alternative ‘futures’, and discuss appropriate policies to steer from the ‘official future’ to their preferred scenario.

 Giovanni Andornino – The Political Topography of the Chinese Party-State after the 19th CCP Congress